k2view-academy/K2View-Academy/articles/k2verify/k2verify_execution/05_1_execution.md

 In your Cloud Studio, Click menu at the top left of the screen (hamburger icon) and select **Verify** to open the page.

 #### Create a new Verify task
-Follow the steps below to create a new verification task using the k2verify web interface:
+Follow the steps below to create a new verification task using the Verify web interface:
 1. Click on **New Task**
 2. Provide the task details:
     * Task Title – A descriptive title for the task.